Viserion-7/Automate-the-Boring-Stuff/README.md

 # Automate the Boring Stuff

-Solutions for the practice project
+Solutions to the questions avaialble on [website](https://automatetheboringstuff.com/)